Kinkaku-ji

-Kinkaku-ji (金閣寺), officially named Rokuon-ji (鹿苑寺), is a Zen Buddhist temple in Kyoto, Japan.
-It is one of the most popular buildings in Kyoto, attracting many visitors annually.
-It is designated as a National Special Historic Site, a National Special Landscape and is one of 17 locations making up the Historic Monuments of Ancient Kyoto which are World Heritage Sites.
+Kinkaku-ji (金閣寺), officially named Rokuon-ji (鹿苑寺), is a Zen Buddhist temple in Kyoto, Japan and a tourist attraction.
+It is designated as a World Heritage Site, a National Special Historic Site, a National Special Landscape, and one of the 17 Historic Monuments of Ancient Kyoto.
+The temple is nicknamed after its reliquary (shariden), the Golden Pavilion (金閣, Kinkaku), whose top two floors are coated in 0.5 μm gold leaf.
+The current pavilion was rebuilt in 1955 after being destroyed in an arson attack.

 History

 The site of Kinkaku-ji was originally a villa called Kitayama-dai (北山第), belonging to a powerful statesman, Saionji Kintsune.
 Kinkaku-ji's history dates to 1397, when the villa was purchased from the Saionji family by shōgun Ashikaga Yoshimitsu and transformed into the Kinkaku-ji complex.
 When Yoshimitsu died the building was converted into a Zen temple by his son, according to his wishes.

+The original Golden Pavilion is believed to have been constructed in 1399.
+Gold was an important addition to the pavilion because of its underlying meaning.
+The gold employed was intended to mitigate and purify any pollution or negative thoughts and feelings towards death.
+Other than the symbolic meaning behind the gold leaf, the Muromachi period heavily relied on visual excesses.
+With the focus on the Golden Pavilion, the way that the structure is mainly covered in that material creates an impression that stands out because of the sunlight reflecting and the effect the reflection creates on the pond.

 During the Ōnin war (1467–1477), all of the buildings in the complex aside from the pavilion were burned down.